-The pointer icon < >> displayed together with the shutter speed, aperture setting, or exposure compensation amount indicates that you can turn the < >> dial to adjust the respective setting.
+The pointer icon > displayed together with the shutter speed, aperture setting, or exposure compensation amount indicates that you can turn the Main Dial to adjust the respective setting.

-Ty: Action Shots
+Tv: Action Shots

 You can either freeze the action or create motion blur with the < Tv > (Shutter-priority AE) mode on the Mode Dial.